 For her role as Elisa, Sally Hawkins delivers a quietly restrained yet brilliant performance.
 Anchored largely by pantomime and the use of sign language, for being voiceless Elisa is still full of spunk and determination.
 Hawkins is both convincingly vulnerable and headstrong and shows that this ‘princess without a voice’ actually has plenty to say despite her lack of sound.

 It’s not the first time this year that she’s played a disadvantaged character and in both cases, she’s been touching and respectful.
 As Canadian artist Maud Lewis in Maudie, Hawkins was greatly inspirational and deserving of accolades.
-This acclaimed streak continues in her role of Elisa and she’s again very deserving of awards and increasing attention.
+This acclaimed streak continues in her role as Elisa and she’s again very deserving of awards and increasing attention.
 It’s clear that Sally Hawkins is a great actress and we can all look forward to her upcoming performances with optimism.

 Visually speaking the film is again wondrous to behold; though there are plenty of shadows the imagery is vivid.
 From a creative standpoint scenes of the laboratory, underwater sequences and the design of the creature are eye-catching and splendid, while the recreation of 1960s life (from television sets, cars, and clothing) is accurate and used most creatively.